intesar/Fx-Docker-Script-EE/fx-security-enterprise/README.md.txt

       xi.
 Enter State or Province (Spell out the state completely; do not abbreviate the state or province name, for example: California): California ( or something appropriate) xii.
 Enter Organization: company ( or something appropriate) xiii.
 Enter Organizational Unit (This field is the name of the department or organization unit making the request): Telecom ( or something appropriate) xiv.
-Copy & Paste ìTHIS  FX-IAM KEY ìj9CREJyf0upRLsrDî IN SYSTEM-SETTING OF WEB_URL AFTER LOGINî (Its randomly generated & will be different for each fresh setup, use that one of setup time) xv.
+Copy & Paste ‚ÄúTHIS  FX-IAM KEY ‚Äúj9CREJyf0upRLsrD‚Äù IN SYSTEM-SETTING OF WEB_URL AFTER LOGIN‚Äù (Its randomly generated & will be different for each fresh setup, use that one of setup time) xv.
 Enter stack name tag: UAT (or something appropriate)

 Result: FxLabs Services were successfully deployed.